 We never have to be afraid to love — as if love might gag truth and kill God.

 Love never negates truth.
 Because love never silences Truth.

 Love is the very foundation of Truth: without love, Truth crashes, a clanging gong.
 Without love, Christ didn’t send you.

 Love is the language of Truth and grace is the dialect of God and Truth is only understandable if spoken with understanding love.

 Christ prayed that new mandate on Maundy Thursday, that we might be brought to complete unity — and unity doesn’t mean that we paper over our differences.
 It means we open the papers of His Word and dialogue, not open fire and destroy.

 It could happen like this: We could stop confusing unity with unanimity.
 God’s people may not have doctrinal unanimity, but we must have definite unity, if we’re ever to have deep credibility.

 The eminent theologian, J.I.
-Packer, he had prayed like Tib, for the “visible church as a single worldwide, Spirit-sustained community, within which ongoing doctrinal and denominational divisions, though important, are secondary rather than primary.”
+Packer, he had prayed like my friend Tib, for the “visible church as a single worldwide, Spirit-sustained community, within which ongoing doctrinal and denominational divisions, though important, are secondary rather than primary.”

 True, there is always this tension between practicing Unity and preaching Truth – but it is the tension of two people hanging fiercely on to each other, like the tension of a bridge, that the Gospel might go forth into all the world.
 If we let go of each other — the Gospel goes nowhere.